willhoup/willhoup.com/pages/blog/2021-reading-list.md

   God-ordained violence in the Old Testament has been one of the hardest things for me to square in scripture.
 I have a lot of thoughts and have had many discussions on this and still have lingering questions.
 Trying to re-contexualize the writing in its time and for its purpose is difficult and stepping out of my 21st century frame can feel almost impossible.

   In _The Lost World of Genesis One_, Walton was very helpful in framing and defining scripture and the world around it.
-I'm hoping for some enlightened thoughts in this one as
+I'm hoping for some enlightened thoughts in this one as well.

 <small>_\*(subject to change and subject to me forgetting to update this list when it changes)._</small>